Khufu: Reliefs

 Khufu is depicted in several relief fragments found scattered in his necropolis and elsewhere.
 All reliefs were made of finely polished limestone.
 Some of them originate from the ruined pyramid temple and the destroyed causeway, where they once covered the walls completely.
 Others were found re-used in the pyramid necropolis of king Amenemhet I at Lisht and at Tanis and Bubastis.
 One of the relief fragments shows the cartouche of Khufu with the phrase: "Building of the sanctuaries of the gods".
-Another one shows a row of fat oxen decorated with flowers – they were obviously prepared as sacrifices during an offering procession.
+Another one shows a row of fat oxen decorated with flowers—they were prepared as sacrifices during an offering procession.
 The guiding inscription calls them "the surroundings of Tefef serve Khufu", "beautiful bulls of Khufu" and "bawling for Khufu".
 A third one shows the earliest known depiction of royal warfare: the scene is called "archers prepare", since it shows archers drawing their bows.
 And a fourth example shows the king with the double crown impaling a hippopotamus.

 At the Wadi Maghareh in Sinai a rock inscription contains Khufu's names and titles and reports: "Hor-Medjedu, Khnum-Khuf, Bikuj-Nebu, the great god and smiter of the troglodytes, all protection and life are with him".
 The work-off of the relief is similar to that of king Snefru.
 In one scene king Khufu wears the double-crown; nearby, the depiction of the god Thoth is visible.
 In another scene, close by, Khufu wears the Atef-crown while smiting an enemy.
 In this scene the god Wepwawet is present.

 None of the numerous relief fragments shows king Khufu offering to a god.
 This is remarkable, since reliefs of Sneferu and those of all kings from Menkaura onward show the king offering to a deity.
 It is possible that the lack of this special depiction influenced later ancient Greek historians in their assumptions that Khufu could have actually closed all temples and prohibited any sacrifice.